narirou/gulp-develop-server/Readme.md

 - `path`
     - type: {String}
     - exapmle: `'./your_app.js'`
-    - Main application path.
+    - Application path.
 This option is required.

 - `env`
     - type: {Object}
     - default: `{ NODE_ENV: 'development' }`
     - example: `{ PORT: 3000, NODE_ENV: 'production' }`
-    - Server environment settings.
+    - Environment settings of your server.

 - `execArgv`
     - type: {Array}
     - example: `[ '--harmony' ]`
-    - run node process with this options.
+    - Run node process with this options.

 - `delay`
     - type: {Numeric}
     - default: `600`
-    - If not receive an error after `options.delay` seconds, regard the server listening success.
+    - If not receive an error from the server after `options.delay` seconds, regard the server listening success.
     - This option needs to adjust according to your application's initialize time.
+    - If this option set `0`, it will only check `successMessage`.

 - `successMessage`
     - type: {RegExp}